jeffreykegler/old_kollos/notes/misc/strand.md

 to will not be physically represented in the bocage unless it is an active prediction node.

+In creating or extending a bocage, no node is ever added twice.
+If a node has more than one source, the node with, if appropriate, a link is added by the first source.
+Subsequent sources add links,
+when appropriate,
+to original node.
+Also, no link is ever added twice.

+### Expanding a partial bocage

+In what follows,
+we will refer to "expanding the pre-strand symbols" of an initial set of nodes in a bocage, relative to a series of Earley sets.
+We first create a working set of bocage nodes, starting with the initial set.
+We then do the following
+until the working set is empty.

+* We remove a node from the
+  working set.
+  We call this the working node.
+  If it is a terminal node,
+  we do nothing further with it.
+  Otherwise we continue with the following steps.

+*  If pre-dot symbol of the working node's dotted rule is not a pre-strand symbol, we do nothing further with the working node.
+ Otherwise we continue with the following steps.

+* We produce a list of duples from the
+  Earley sets and the input, where each duples is such that

+    - the first element is an Earley item whose origin is the same as the origin of the node.

+    - the 2nd element is an input token whose end location is the same is as the dot location of the node;
+      or the 2nd element is an Earley item whose dot location is the same as
+      the dot location of the node.

+    - if the 2nd element of the duple is an input token, the token symbol is the same as the pre-dot symbol of the working node;

+    - if the 2nd element of the duple is an
+      Earley item, it is a completion
+      and the dotted rule's LHS symbol is the same as the pre-dot symbol
+      of the working node;

+    - the dot location of the 1st element is the same as the origin of the 2nd element.

+* For each of the duples,
+   we add a link to the working node such that

+   - the predecessor of the link
+   is a new node which
+   takes its dotted rule, origin, and dot location from the 1st element of the pair;

+   - if the 2nd element is an input token, the successor is a terminal node which takes its start and end locations from the start and end location of the input token, and its symbol and value from the token symbol and value;
+   and

+   - if the 2nd element is an Earley item, the successor is a new node which takes its dotted rule, origin, and dot location from the 2nd element of the pair;

+* For each link added in the previous step, we add the predecessor node and, if the successor is a non-terminal node, the successor node, to the working set.

 ## Producing the ASF

 To produce an ASF from an inactive strand,